Sun Wukong Dough Figurines from Quanzhou, Fujian, China

 Fig. 16 – Xie Ning (谢宁) as “Spaghetti Head” Zhu (larger version).

 3.2.
-The most accurate
+The Most Accurate

 1) The Westward (Xixingji, 西行記, 2015-present) – This is perhaps the closest to his literary description (but his body and hair should be darker) (fig. 17).
 Admittedly, this is not the character’s original form.
 The manhua portrays Zhu as a small, pink pig-man who needs to absorb energy from the surrounding environment in order to achieve this monstrous transformation.